mattdesl/tendril-webtoy-blog-post/README.md

 Initially, I began prototyping plant structures with Canvas2D and lines.
 This proved to be a great way to quickly iterate on ideas and geometry, without worrying about complexities added by WebGL and the GPU.

 To build the procedural structure of the plants, I decided to use simple line segments and quadratic Bézier curves.
-A quadratic curve is made up of a start point, control point, and end point, as you can see in the screenshot below.
+A quadratic curve, as pictured below, is made up of a start point, control point, and end point.

 <center><img src="https://raw.githubusercontent.com/mattdesl/tendril-webtoy-blog-post/master/images/curve.png?token=ABUdg1nCn0vvn_BTIIViD9G-cNoOncTsks5auSRuwA%3D%3D" width="50%" /></center>

 Using simple primitives and parametric functions (like lines and curves) made it much easier to manage things like animations, fast GPU rendering, mouse collisions, and even sound design.
-For example: you can define *t*, a number between 0 and 1, and use a parametric function to quickly compute the 2D point at that value.
+For example: you can define *t*, a number between 0 and 1, and use a parametric function to efficiently compute the 2D point at that value.

 ### Structure